 Types of Eyeliner

 Pencil style liners are another good option for beginners, though are a bit limiting.
-A very common use for pencil or crayon liners is to create a smokey effect by smudging the line with a smudge brush.
+A very common use for pencil or crayon liners is to create a smokey effect by smudging it on your lash line.
 You can also use a waterproof pencil or crayon to tightline your waterline.
 My favorite long lasting crayon liner is the Covergirl Perfect Point Plus Eyeliner.
 It’s twist-up, so you don’t have to worry about sharpening it.